Ram from Menifee Matthew Orzech Rides Perfect Snaps to SoFi

-Number 42's dad said Matthew gave long snapping a try "and the coach said, 'You did so good that you're going to travel the first game as a freshmen.'"
+No. 42's dad said Matthew gave long snapping a try "and the coach said, 'You did so good that you're going to travel the first game as a freshman.'"

-Despite his early promise, there was a learning curve with the new position.
+Despite his early promise, there was a learning curve with the new position -- one played bent over and upside-down while sapping the football between your legs.
+It's something even the pros struggle with sometimes.

 "His first punt snap in college went sailing over the punter's head about 20 yards," said Matt.